steinuil/negoto-old-and-busted/README.md

 Please don't actually use this yet, unless you know what you're doing.

 ## To run:
-* Install Ruby 2.2.2 and MongoDB
+* Install Ruby 2.2.2, MongoDB and ImageMagick
-* `gem install sinatra mongo htmlentities thin`
+* `gem install sinatra mongo htmlentities thin rouge mini_magick`
 * `mkdir cache public/src public/banners`
   * Put some banners in `public/banners` if you want
 * Start `mongod`